Ghost of Lion Castle: Reception

 C. Mara Mallory reviewed Ghost of Lion Castle in The Space Gamer No. 75.
-Mallory commented that "The 'R' rules entries are a 'programmed introduction' to the programmed game entries.
-The 'magic journal' of notes down the page edges enables you to leave message for future characters, as well as note changes in the contents of a room when you loot it or die there – all to lend greater realism in replays.
+Mallory commented "The 'R' rules entries are a 'programmed introduction' to the programmed game entries.
+The 'magic journal' of notes down the page edges enables you to leave messages for future characters, as well as note changes in the contents of a room when you loot it or die there – all to lend greater realism in replays.
 While valuable room contents are often for either a magic-user or a fighter (not both), fortunate probing and good rolls with wandering monsters can net some valuable treasures and experience for a developing D&D character."
 The reviewer continued "Unless you read maps and directions, you may lose your way in the castle entries, confused by four similar tower staircases and entries with as many as twelve alternative action choices.
 Well-rendered but sparse interior illustrations do little to clarify entry descriptions.
 And while it is possible to fight your way through Lion Castle on your own, magical combat is set up to be virtually unplayable without the Basic D&D rules."

 Mallory concluded the review by saying "Not as complex and involved as the invisible-ink solo modules, Ghost of Lion Castle offers little for anyone but the Basic D&D gamer trying to gain experience for a low-level character.
 The 'magic journal' does enhance replayability, and there is adequate material for a gamemaster to use the module to create a new adventure.
 But those who are looking for a challenging solo would do well to look elsewhere."